Defining a project description

 runghc to run our program.
-However, we want to start using external libraries which are not included with GHC in our programs.
+However, we want to start using external libraries not included with GHC in our programs.

-External packages can be downloaded from Hackage - Haskell's central package archive, Stackage - a subset of Hackage packages that are known to work together, or even from remote git repositories.
-Usually Haskellers use a package manager to download and manage packages for different projects.
+External packages can be downloaded from Hackage - Haskell's central package archive, Stackage - a subset of Hackage packages known to work together or even from remote git repositories.
+Usually, Haskellers use a package manager to download and manage packages for different projects.
 The most popular package managers for Haskell are cabal and stack.

 A major difference between the two is their philosophy.

 cabal tries to be a more minimalist tool that handles building Haskell projects,